sutunam/ACP-for-Magento-2/CERTIFICATION_COMPLETE.md

-# 🎯 OpenAI ACP Certification - READY FOR SUBMISSION
+# 🎯 OpenAI ACP Certification - PRE-PRODUCTION STATUS

 ## Executive Summary

-This Magento 2 module has achieved **95% OpenAI ACP specification compliance** and is **ready for certification submission**.
+This Magento 2 module has achieved **95% OpenAI ACP specification compliance** and is **ready for platform testing**.

+⚠️ **IMPORTANT:** This module is spec-compliant but has **NOT been tested with actual OpenAI ChatGPT platform access**.
+Awaiting merchant program approval for live testing.

 **Progress:** 60% → 95% (in single development session)
-**Total Implementation:** 21 files created/modified
+**Total Implementation:** 28 files created/modified
-**Quality:** Production-ready code with proper Magento patterns
+**Quality:** Spec-compliant code with comprehensive tests, proper Magento patterns

 ---